-Buyer beware warnings about false or misleading lift claims.
+Buyer beware warnings about false or misleading lift certification and inspection claims.

 The 2009 edition of the Standard for Automotive Lifts – Safety Requirements for Installation and Service was reaffirmed and continues to provide industry guidance on the issue of automotive lift installation and service.

-The new 8,500-square-foot headquarters at 3699 Luker Road is more than four times larger than the organization’s previous Cortland office.
-It includes 3,475 square feet of renovated office and conference space, as well as a modern classroom that complies with nationally recognized examination requirements for up to 20 participants.
+The new 8,500-square-foot headquarters at 3699 Luker Road was more than four times larger than the organization’s previous Cortland office.
+It included 3,475 square feet of renovated office and conference space, as well as a modern classroom that complied with nationally recognized examination requirements for up to 20 participants.

-What really differentiates the facility is its new LiftLab.
-ALI member manufacturers have provided and installed 12 vehicle lifts in the expansive LiftLab area.
-They range from the smallest motorcycle lift to the most common two-post style, all the way up to heavy-duty inground and mobile column lifts.
-This is the only facility in North America that brings together such a wide range of operational lifts from various manufacturers and makes them available for hands-on industry training.
+What really differentiated the facility was its new LiftLab.
+ALI member manufacturers provided and installed 12 vehicle lifts in the expansive LiftLab area.
+They ranged from the smallest motorcycle lift to the most common two-post style, all the way up to heavy-duty inground and mobile column lifts.
+This was the only facility in North America that brings together such a wide range of operational lifts from various manufacturers and makes them available for hands-on industry training.

 In the summer of 2018, ALI launched a four-part video series featuring celebrity car Lou Santiago.
 Watch the first episode here: https://youtu.be/qzgh_pr9fw4.

 In the series, Santiago gives a behind-the-scenes tour of the new LiftLab facility at ALI’s headquarters in Cortland, New York.
 Along the way, he shares lift safety tips and highlights a couple of cool vehicles in the facility: a 1969 Plymouth Road Runner and a 1946 Brockway heavy-duty truck.